edelstone/tints-and-shades/README.md

 ## Related colors

 In addition to generating tints and shades, you can also add related palettes based on common color-wheel relationships.
-These palettes shift the hue while preserving the original saturation and lightness, which is well suited for most color systems.
+These palettes shift the hue while preserving the original saturation and lightness, which is well suited to most color systems.

 ### Complementary

-Adds one new palette using the hue directly opposite the base color (180°).
-This produces the strongest contrast and is best when clear visual separation is needed.
+Adds one new palette using the hue directly opposite the base color (180°), producing the strongest contrast and clear visual separation.

 ### Split complementary

-Adds two palettes using hues 30° on either side of the complementary color.
-This keeps contrast high but less extreme than a direct complementary pairing.
+Adds two palettes using hues 30° on either side of the complementary color, keeping contrast high but less extreme than a direct complementary pairing.

 ### Analogous

-Adds two palettes using hues 30° on either side of the base color.
-These combinations are low-contrast and cohesive, making them appropriate for subtle variation.
+Adds two palettes using hues 30° on either side of the base color, resulting in low contrast, cohesive combinations suited for subtle variation.

 ### Triadic

-Adds two palettes evenly spaced at 120° intervals around the color wheel.
-This produces clearly distinct and energetic color relationships.
+Adds two palettes evenly spaced at 120° intervals around the color wheel, creating medium-high contrast with energetic, distinct relationships.

 ## Figma plugin